intelligence38000/android-docs/src/pages/plugins/overview/china.md

   double shiftedLatitude = jsonObject.getDouble("lat");

-	// You now have longitude and latitude values, which you can use however you'd like.
+	// You now have longitude and latitude values, which you can use how you'd like.

 } catch (JSONException jsonException) {
   jsonException.printStackTrace();